VincentDerk/ICTAI2024-PruningTseitinCircuits/sources/cnf2tseitin/cnf/README.md

-The model count instances are obtained from the Model Counting COmpetition 2023.
+The model count instances are obtained from the Model Counting Competition 2023.

 Model Counting Competition 2023: [link](https://mccompetition.org/2023/mc_description)